-But now, a visit to a regenerative medicine center in San Diego which offers the most recent advances and innovations in regenerative medicine may help repair cartilage damage and restore your health and your quality of life.
+But now, a visit to a regenerative medicine center in San Diego which offers the most recent advances and innovations in Integrative Treatment may help repair cartilage damage and restore your health and your quality of life.

-But first things first: what exactly is cartilage, what causes cartilage damage and what are the most effective regenerative medicine methods to improve the condition?
+But first things first: what exactly is cartilage, what causes cartilage damage and what are the most effective methods to improve the condition?

 Cartilage is a type of human connective tissue.
 Despite being tough and flexible, it is relatively easy to damage.
 Ironically, in the process of protecting the bones, which is its primary function, the substance itself can suffer damage.